davidkim9/container-exec-mcp/README.md

 This package minimizes the amount of tools to help AI Agents pick the right tool for a given prompt.

-Note: This is not a Docker Management MCP

 ## Features

 - 🐳 **Container Management** - List and inspect Docker containers